 Ruaridh, a graduate of Scottish Rugby’s National Academy, has played for Scotland also at cricket as a member of the national under-17 team.

-After six years with the Warriors, Ruaridh is joining London Wasps for the start of the 2014-15 season.
+After six years with the Warriors, Ruaridh is joined London Wasps for the start of the 2014-15 season.